appwrite/appwrite/docs/deployment/digitalocean.md

 ## Getting started

-First of all you should get a DigitalOcean account you can use my referral link [here](https://m.do.co/c/35524e9707b0), to get an account, you will automatically get $100 to spend in DigitalOcean, don't forget to have $5 with you in credit card or paypal to make a pre-payment which is a first payment to help prevent spam by DigitalOcean, if you already got an account skip this step.
+First of all you should get a DigitalOcean account, if you already got an account let's continue to setup our appwrite server.

-## Step 1 - Create a droplet
+## Step 1 - Create a Droplet

-What is a droplet? so droplet is like a server that we can use to run the appwrite server so in order to do that we should create one follow the step below
+What is a Droplet?
+DigitalOcean Droplet are Linux-based virtual machines (VMs) that run on top of virtualized hardware.
+Each Droplet you create is a new server you can use, either standalone or as part of a larger, cloud-based infrastructure.
+ This droplet then can be used to run our appwrite server

 After you create an account or login you will get a project in the homepage like this:

 ![image](https://imgur.com/download/ZQ2FUjX)

-my project name is panda you can change the name of your project to whatever you want it doesn't matter the most important thing right now is you can see in the middle of your screen there is a button that say "Get started with a droplet" like this :
+my project name is panda you can change the name of your project to whatever you want it doesn't matter the most important thing right now is you can see in the middle of your screen there is a button that say "Get started with a Droplet" like this :

 ![image](https://imgur.com/download/f9DsKAw)